Updated: Mar 25

 Step 1: Supplies

 Besides your camera phone, all supplies shouldn't cost more than $45 (besides the cost of your phone).
-I provided links to supplies where I could.
-I use matte for all surfaces to reduce the glare and shine that reflects from glossy surfaces.
+I provided links to some supplies.
+I use a matte for all surfaces to reduce the glare and shine that reflects from glossy surfaces.

 Camera Phone - I have a Samsung Galaxy S10